A Eureka Experience

 problems, create methods to

-in lab and field, but most of us
+in lab and field.
+Most of us kept

 more responsive to students’